Counseling Degrees & Licenses in California

 University of Southern California – Rossier School of Education (Online)

-Rossier offers an online master of education in school counseling, designed to prepare graduates for a career as a counselor in a K–12 school setting.
+Rossier offers an online master of education in school counseling, designed to prepare graduates for a career as a counselor in a K–12 school setting, along with an online master science in marriage and family therapy (MFT).
 Although the school is located in Los Angeles, anyone from around the country can enroll in the online counseling program.

 In addition to online courses, students will complete fieldwork in a K–12 school in or near their own community.
-This online degree program is structured around three key focus areas: trauma-informed practice; restorative justice; and college and career readiness.
+This online degree program is structured around three key focus areas: trauma-informed practice, restorative justice, and college and career readiness.
 Requirements for this master’s degree are a 100-hour practicum and a 700-hour internship.
 A full- or part-time option is available, leading to a degree in two to three years.
 A full-time student could achieve a master’s degree in as few as five terms.
 This online program allows start dates three times throughout the year (January, May, and August).

 This 49-credit program includes courses such as interrogating systems of inequity in professional practice; introduction to school counseling; legal & ethical issues in counseling; theories in counseling; counseling and collaborative consultation in the school setting; cross-cultural counseling; substance abuse; and family counseling.